 - Yellow discoloration of the skin and the whites of the eyes

 A cancer that begins in the liver is termed as primary liver cancer.
 There is more than one type of primary liver cancer.

 Hepatocellular Carcinoma (HCC): This is the most frequently occurring form of liver cancer, and accounts for the majority of cases in adults.

 Hepatocellular carcinoma cancers vary in their patterns of growth and how they spread within the liver and body.

 HCC can begin as a single tumour that expands in size and only spreads to other parts of the liver in later stages of the disease.
 In another HCC growth pattern, the disease seems to begin as multiple small cancer nodules within the liver.
 This is most often observed in individuals affected by cirrhosis, and is the pattern that is most commonly seen in the U.S.

-Intrahepatic Cholangiocarcinoma (Bile Duct Cancer): Between 10% to 20% of cancers that begin in the liver are intrahepatic cholangiocarcinomas 2.
+Intrahepatic Cholangiocarcinoma (Bile Duct Cancer): Between 10% to 20% of cancers that begin in the liver are intrahepatic cholangiocarcinomas, which is considered rare 2.

 Angiosarcoma and Hemangiosarcoma: These cancers are considered rare, and start in the cells lining the blood vessels in the liver.

 Individuals that have been exposed to thorium dioxide (Thorotrast) or vinyl chloride (odorless, flammable gas used to create vinyl products) are at a higher risk of developing this type of cancer 3.

 Other noted causes include exposure to radium or arsenic, and individuals with hereditary hemochromatosis are also at higher risk.